American Japanese-style garden design in the 20th century.

 The creation of Japanese-style gardens reflected American’s fascination with Japanese culture and fueled the boom in Japanese-style garden construction across the country.The Storrier Stearns Japanese Garden is a superb example of the many private gardens that were a part of that phenomenon and one of the few still intact today.
 It was designed and created by Kinzuchi Fujii, a landscape designer and craftsman from Japan.
 His patrons, Charles and Ellamae Storrier Stearns, were wealthy benefactors of the arts and significant players in the cultural and civic life of Pasadena.

 Authentic twelve tatami mat teahouse is the highlight of the garden, constructed using the original architectural plans and historic photographs.The teahouse is named Niko-an, meaning Abode at Two Ponds.
 The original teahouse was built in Japan to Kinzuchi Fujii’s exacting specifications, then disassembled and shipped to Los Angeles for reassembly in the garden.
 The twelve tatami mats covering the floor (3' x 6' each) signified a teahouse of great importance.

 Kinzuchi Fujii’s son Frank possessed his father’s original plans and many photographs taken during the garden’s first construction.
 These were an invaluable resource during the garden’s recent restoration.

-In addition to the authentic teahouse, the garden landscape offers a variety of other beautiful details.
+In addition to the classic Niko-an Teahouse, the garden landscape offers a variety of other beautiful details.

-Four original bridges plus a traditional cedar log waiting house
+- Four original bridges plus the original cedar log Japanese Waiting Bench

 Key Figures in the Storrier Stearns Japanese Garden History